My partner and I have separated… What happens now with the kids?

 Once final parenting orders have been made, an application to court to change the orders cannot be made unless there has been a significant change in circumstances since the orders were made.
 The purpose of this rule is to reduce the risk of children and families being involved in long court processes.

 In deciding whether there has been a significant change in circumstances, the court will consider the changes in circumstances together with the facts of each matter.
 The changes would need to be of a serious nature to warrant a variation to existing final parenting orders and the court would also need to be satisfied that the variation would be in the best interests of the child.
 Circumstances that might warrant a change to existing parenting orders include where a parent has become ill, a parent wants to relocate, there has been abuse of the child or where the final orders were made a long time ago and the circumstances of the child and/or the parents have significantly changed.

-If your circumstances have changed you should first speak to one of our lawyers to see what the best way forward is.
+If your circumstances have changed you should first speak to one of our lawyers to determine the best way in moving forward.
 You may need to go back to mediation, or you may need to go straight to court.